theaaravagarwal/Aarav_BlueStampPortfolio/index.md

 ### Challenges

+My main challenge in this milestone was learning how to use the AHRS and accelerometer in the beginning.
+Learning how the sensors worked and how their libraries were written and what each function did was a lot to do in my first week, but after that I only encountered a few hiccups here and there.

 ### Next Steps

+In my next milestone I am aiming to assemble my whole project by beginning to attach parts and build schematics/diagrams.
+I may also alter my algorithms later to work with multiple sensors at once rather than just the accelerometer because the implementing the pedometer would be much easier

 <!-- **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**